-4 Safety Tips to Keep Your Holidays Merry
+4 Holiday Safety Tips to Follow This Season

-- More candle-related fires occur in December than at any other time of the year.
+- According to the National Fire Protection Association (NFPA), more candle-related fires occur in December than at any other time of the year.
 (National Fire Protection Association – NFPA)

 - Each year, 5,800 people wind up in hospital emergency rooms due to falls from ladders and roofs related to holiday decorations.
 (Electrical Safety Foundation International – ESFI)

 - A study reveals that 25.9 million Americans have had holiday package deliveries stolen from their porch or doorstep.
 (InsuranceQuotes)

 Below we’ve listed four holiday safety tips to ensure you enjoy a merry season with friends and family.

 Keep An Eye on the FireThere’s nothing like enjoying some time spent with family and friends around an open fireplace or candlelight dinner table.
 However, if you're not careful, silly mistakes can easily result in serious consequences.
 According to the NFPA, U.S. fire departments respond to an average of 790 home structure fires per year caused by decorations, excluding Christmas trees.
 “Every home should have smoke and carbon monoxide detectors,“ Campbell points out.
 “Check them regularly to make sure they are working properly.”
 In addition, take these specific precautions: